 In the reporting period two competitions for selecting judicial candidates were organized.
 As a result of the first competition, 34 judges were appointed to office out of which 15 were the graduates of the HSoJ, 1 had been previously appointed to judicial office; 18 of them were sitting judges.
-In case of the second competition, 32 judges were appointed - 3 graduates of the HSoJ, 2 judges who had been previously appointed to judicial office and 27 sitting judges.
+In case of the second competition, 32 judges were appointed - 3 graduates of the HSoJ, 2 judges who had been previously appointed to judicial office.